IFP Training: making training simulators accessible 24/7, worldwide

 Trainers quickly adjusted to the new software: after using it for two hours in the trainee role, they spent a further two hours switching between trainee and instructor roles.
 IFP Training was able to provide Cloud-based simulator training from April onwards.

-“All we have to do now is let everyone know about this new training opportunity,” concludes Corinne Mathieu.
-“This mode could also be used after training courses for practice sessions and more advanced training”.
 Instead of the traditional PowerPoint presentations, IFP Training is now planning demonstration sessions during training presentation webinars, too.